 Download our Pool & Spa Water Treatment eBook: Login here to visit our download page

 Two-10-Blue can be used after filling the pool to quickly get the water clear and blue again.

-HTH dry chlorine and HTH 4in1 drifter packs or the weekly program HTH Clear4Weeks can be used to maintain chlorine levels.
+HTH dry chlorine, HTH 4in1 drifter packs or the weekly program HTH Clear4Weeks can be used to maintain chlorine levels.
 Blue52 has also been tested successfully.
 Strap drifter packs to the pool cleaner pipe one pipe length away from pool side to prevent parking floaters creating yellow streaks on the side of the swimming pool.

 Swimming pool acid will not stain our product.

 Two-10-Concentrated algaecide works well to get algae growth under control.